Arrested Development season 4

-The fourth season of the television comedy series Arrested Development premiered on Netflix on May 26, 2013 and consists of 15 episodes.
+The fourth season of the American television satirical sitcom series Arrested Development premiered on Netflix on May 26, 2013, and consists of 15 episodes.
 It serves as a revival to the series after it was canceled by Fox in 2006.

 The storyline centers on the Bluth family, a formerly wealthy, habitually dysfunctional family, and the show incorporates hand-held camera work, narration, archival photos, and historical footage.

 Unlike other seasons, each episode of the fourth season occurs over approximately the same stretch of time, but focuses on a different character.
 Information on events depicted in a given episode is often partial and filled in by later episodes.
 In 2018, a recut version of the season was released, titled Season 4 Remix: Fateful Consequences.
 In contrast to the original cut, it presented the events in chronological order.